My first independent scholarly work is published!

 Themes addressed in the article are the absences and limitations of “the social” in terms of perspectives on problems and (social) change – central themes for social work.
 The article discusses how ideas about change are deeply rooted in developmentalist, modernist and neoliberal frameworks and reproduce wider societal and intersecting inequalities.

-While my Ph.D. thesis which focuses on children, this article pays more attention to assessments of parents, including differentiations made in terms of their potential to change for the better.
+While my Ph.D. thesis focuses on children, this article pays more attention to assessments of parents, including differentiations made in terms of their potential to change for the better (changeability).

 The article encourages educators, policymakers, and practitioners in fields that promote social perspectives and social change to take a closer look at how theoretical approaches and legacies within their field limit the scope of the social – including who embodies the position of a social agent, who does not, and how this creates multiple and intersecting inequalities.